Header Image 1

 Phonics:

-Pupils undertake half-termly phonics assessments (using Phonics Tracker) to identify any GPCs which they are not yet secure with.
-Reports from these half-termly assessments are used to inform the planning of interventions so that they are tailored to the pupils’ areas of need.
-Each child takes home a phonics keyring weekly, which includes all of the GPCs and Tricky Words which they have learnt within the phase so far, so that they can re-visit them in short, sharp bursts each day from home.
+Pupils undertake phonics assessments (using Phonics Tracker) to identify any GPCs which they are not yet secure with.
+Reports from these assessments are used to inform the planning of interventions so that they are tailored to the pupils’ areas of need.
+Each child in Reception takes home a phonics keyring, which includes all of the GPCs which they have learnt within the phase so far, so that they can re-visit them in short, sharp bursts each day from home.

 Children are encouraged to read at home daily and they are listened to regularly in school, on an individual basis and in guided reading sessions.
 Pupils are given books that match the GPCs which are being taught in school each week, in order for them to apply their learning with the aim of becoming successful, confident and fluent readers.
-A Phonics Workshop for parents is held each academic year, organised by the Phonics and English Leads.
+A Phonics and Early Reading Information Session for parents is held at the beginning of each academic year, organised by the Phonics and English Leads.
 The aim of the workshop is to deepen parents’ understanding of the phonics curriculum and how they can support their child’s learning from home.

 Mathematics: